- Search The Registry

 Josh White 1945

 *Josh White was born on this date in 1915.
 He was a Black Folk and Blues singer.

-He made numerous blues recordings including Lazy Black Snake Blues 1932.
-He also recorded many religious song too such as Pure Religion Hallilu 1933, under the name the Singing Christian, a year later he married Carol Carr.
-In the 1940’s a larger white audience that moved towards folk music and radical politics enjoyed White, who made no secret of his leftist politics.
+He made numerous blues recordings, including Lazy Black Snake Blues, in 1932.
+He also recorded many religious songs, such as Pure Religion Hallilu 1933, under the name the Singing Christian; a year later, he married Carol Carr.
+In the 1940s, a larger white audience that moved towards folk music and radical politics enjoyed White, who made no secret of his leftist politics.
 He played with Woody Guthrie, Leadbelly, Sonny Terry, and Brownie McGhee at hootenannies, rent parties, and lofts.

-It was during this time that her recorded Get Thee Behind Me with Pete Seeger and Woody Guthrie, and appeared on radio programs sponsored by the Office of War Information as well as performing and recording at the Library of Congress.
+During this time, she recorded Get Thee Behind Me with Pete Seeger and Woody Guthrie and appeared on radio programs sponsored by the Office of War Information, and performed and recorded at the Library of Congress.
 In 1944 he performed with Paul Robeson in The Man Who Went To War, a radio operetta with a text by Langston Hughes.
 Other credits to him include playing at the inaugural ball for President Roosevelt in 1945.

 After World War II, White became a prominent international entertainer.
-After denying Communist sympathies before the House Un-American Activities Committee in 1950, he made a number of tours all over the world.
+After denying Communist sympathies before the House Un-American Activities Committee in 1950, he made several tours worldwide.
 An auto accident in 1966 forced him into retirement.
-Josh White died during open-heart surgery in Manhasset, New York in 1969.
+Josh White died during open-heart surgery in Manhasset, New York, in 1969.

 ASCAP Biographical Dictionary